open-make/BUAgrant_OSH/discussion_doc.md

  ## WP1: analysis of existing workflow and infrastructures (line 2)

- - Suvey of researchers (cross domain) about their habits in production of hardware, pain point, existing solutions.
+ - Search and define specific hardware piece that were well dessiminated in their community (buridan paradigm, airtrack system, and others), analyse the dessimination process.****
- (done via lime survey provided by the HU CMS)
+ - Design and run a Survey of researchers (cross domain) about their habits in production and dissemination of hardware, pain point, existing solutions.
- - Search and define specific hardware piece that were well dessiminated in their community (buridan paradigm in flies, airtrack system, and others), analyse the dessimination process.
+ (done via lime survey provided by the HU CMS).
+Analyse answers and run comlete response via direct interviews.

- - resutls will be used to refine our plan, and look for adoption point of the developed workflow (below)
+ - Analyse resutls and refine our plan of WP2 and WP3 accordingly, especially look for a strategy to facilitate the adoption  of the developed workflow in the different communities.

  ##  WP2: Towards FAIR ~~and open source~~ hardware (line 1)